Zoe Chan, Anika Legal

 Anika leverages technology to address the housing crisis and bridge the justice gap.
 Our bespoke digital case management platform enables us to celebrate and center remote and flexible work – thereby creating a more robust support system for renters using untapped legal resources.
 This flexibility has allowed us to assist over 800 renters, with services ranging from bond recovery to eviction support.
 This tech-enabled approach not only enhances our service delivery, but also strengthens our advocacy for systemic reforms in the housing sector.

-Our presentation will showcase our digital infrastructure, demonstrating how our bespoke platform operates and facilitates the efficient delivery of legal services.
+Our presentation will discuss how our bespoke platform operates and facilitates the efficient delivery of legal services.
 We will share our journey in developing our digital infrastructure with very limited funding.
-Attendees will have the opportunity to see firsthand how tech-enabled solutions can be harnessed – even in a low resource environment – and hear about the lessons we’ve learned along the way, such as:
+We will share how tech-enabled solutions can be harnessed – even in a low resource environment – and hear about the lessons we’ve learned along the way, such as:

 - Lo-fi tech solutions can often be used to quickly iterate practice processes, without the need to seek additional tech upgrade funding.